Using Our Laboratory Services

 EDTA (Pink Top Tube)*

 This tube contains EDTA as an anticoagulant and is used for blood banking and transfusion service.
 This tube must be accompanied by requisition following specific patient identification procedures.
-Please see test guide or contact Transfusion Support Lab (TSL).
+Please see the test guide or contact the Transfusion Support Lab (TSL).

 Lithium Heparin (Green Top Tube)*

 This tube is used for the collection of heparinized plasma or whole blood for special tests.

 Potassium Oxalate/Sodium Fluoride (Grey Top Tube)*

 This tube contains Potassium Oxalate as an anticoagulant and Sodium Fluoride as a preservative used to preserve glucose in whole blood and for some special chemistry tests.

 Plasma Preparation Tube (PPT) with K2EDTA and Gel for Separation, spray-coated K2EDTA Tubes are used for whole blood hematology determinations and immunohematology testing.

 This tube contains heparin and plasma gel separator and is used for many different tests.
 After drawing specimen, invert the tube to mix before centrifuging for 10 minutes.
 If frozen plasma is required, pour off plasma into plastic vial and freeze.
 This is used for STAT orders.

 QuantiFERON (Gray, Green, Yellow, Red Top set of Tubes)**